 Cremation is a very popular method of final farewell in Australia.
-In fact, over 70% of deaths in Australia will end in cremation.
+In fact, more than 70% of deaths in Australia will end in cremation.
 The advantages of cremation are significant.
 Not only are they much more affordable, but they provide much more flexibility for families wanting to place a loved one’s final remains outside of a cemetery.

-Often the most difficult decision for families is to decide what the right method of final farewell is for their loves ones.
+Often the most difficult decision for families is to decide on the right method of final farewell for their loves ones.
 “When families are making their choice of the urn,” says Sherri Hauer, the vice president of products & services at Forest Lawn Memorial-Parks & Mortuaries, “it’s important that they have a sense of the loved ones they are celebrating.”

-If you are hesitant to choose cremation because you would like to have a funeral service, there is no reason for concern.
+If you are hesitant to choose cremation because you would like to have a traditional funeral service, there is no reason for concern.
 In many instances families will hold a traditional funeral service, with the actual cremation process carried out after the service is complete.
 This also allows for an open casket if you wish.

 After the funeral service, you will still need to decide on final placement of the ashes.
 In some instances this allows for a more intimate ceremony, often where family alone attend.

-In a tree planting ceremony, cremated remains are placed in a biodegradable urn, covered in a supporting root protect formula, and then planted alongside a young tree in the ground.
+In a tree-planting ceremony, cremated remains are placed in a biodegradable urn, covered in a supporting root protect formula, and then planted alongside a young tree in the ground.
 The tree will grow, infused with the ashes of your loved one, creating an enduring memory that can always be revisited.

-Scattering at Sea
+Scattering at sea

 Just as you can have a burial at sea, you can also have a scattering at sea.
 This is particularly appropriate for people with a strong affinity for the ocean, or for families tied together by a love of the water.

 You have probably seen people pouring the ashes the water from a boat or ship.
 However, there are numerous more accessible ways of having a sea scattering.